 If you’re trying to lose weight and shed fat, simply switching to a diet that contains only these foods will help you lose weight without counting calories, because it includes almost no processed foods.
 You’ll also notice that dairy foods have been excluded from this gluten free food list.
 This is because it’s been found that the compounds in processed dairy can mimic gluten and create health problems that are similar to celiac disease.

-Fish and Shellfish (Please choose wild-caught fish whenever possible, as farm-raised seafood is often fed a diet of corn and other grains, is lower in Omega-3 fats and often given antibiotics).
+When it comes to Fish and Shellfish, always choose wild-caught.
+Farm-raised seafood is often fed a diet of corn and other grains, it is lower in Omega-3 fats and they are often given antibiotics.

-All fresh and frozen without added sugar fruits are acceptable and should be enjoyed.
-Try to choose lower-glycemic fruits such as apples, pears, berries, plums and watermelon for the majority of your fruit.
-Eat higher-glycemic fruits such as mangoes, bananas, cherries and oranges as treats.
-Another gluten free food list of fruits is available in Gluten Free Society’s video tutorial “gluten free food substitutions”.
+All organic and non GMO fruits are acceptable and should be enjoyed.
+Frozen is generally acceptable if there is no added sugar.
+Try to choose lower-glycemic fruits such as apples, pears, berries, plums and watermelon for the majority of your meals.
+I would suggest only eating higher-glycemic fruits such as mangoes, bananas, cherries and oranges as treats.

-All vegetables can be enjoyed, with the exception of soybeans, edamame and corn (neither of which are truly vegetables).
+All organic and non GMO vegetables can be enjoyed, with the exception of soybeans, edamame and corn (neither of which are truly vegetables).

 Try to get a wide variety of fresh vegetables.
 Doing so will deliver more antioxidants and a better range of vitamin and mineral content.